Porsche Boxster and Cayman: Third generation: 981 Boxster/Cayman (2012–2016)

 The standard Boxster was fitted with a new 2.7-litre flat-6 engine, and the Boxster S was fitted with the existing 3.4-litre engine but with revised performance.
-Both engines are equipped with a 6-speed manual gearbox and an optional 7-speed reworked PDK.
-Both manual and automatic models were available with several technical options including Porsche Torque Vectoring (PTV) and a Sport Chrono Package that includes active transmission mounts, and makes the PDK-equipped model even faster.
-Porsche claimed that the new generation Boxster provides fuel savings of 15% over the outgoing model.
+Both engines were equipped with a 6-speed manual gearbox and an optional 7-speed reworked PDK.
+Both manual and automatic models were available with several technical options, including Porsche Torque Vectoring (PTV) and a Sport Chrono Package that included active transmission mounts, and made the PDK-equipped model even faster.
+Porsche claimed that the new generation Boxster provided fuel savings of 15% over the outgoing model.

 The range was expanded in March 2014 with the addition of the GTS derivative, with slightly altered front and rear bumpers and an additional 11 kW from the 3.4-litre engine.

+In 2015 the GT4 derivative was introduced, seeing the engine from a 991.1 Carrera S rotated 180 degrees.
+The GT4 also saw a lowered ride height, altered bumpers, a rear wing and additional GT package upgrades including brakes and certain suspension components from a 991.1 GT3.
+These special cars were manufactured from 2015 - 2016 with a total of 2500 being made, making this model one of the more desirable collector's cars in Porsche's lineup.
+The GT4 was widely considered one of the best cars of 2015/2016 where it won many awards for its impeccable handling and performance.

 The third generation Cayman was unveiled at the 2012 Geneva Motor Show.
 The production version of the 981 Cayman was released as a 2014 model in the spring of 2013.
 The new car was available in both the standard trim with a 2.7-litre engine, and in the S trim with a 3.4-litre engine.
-Both versions are available with either a 6-speed manual or a dual-clutch 7-speed PDK transmission.
+Both versions were available with either a 6-speed manual or a dual-clutch 7-speed PDK transmission.

-The 981 Cayman features upgrades including a new body, a longer wheelbase, a wider front track, electrically powered steering, and a redesigned interior that matches the firm's contemporaneous 911 models.
+The 981 Cayman featured upgrades including a new body, a longer wheelbase, a wider front track, electrically powered steering, and a redesigned interior that matched the firm's contemporaneous 911 models.

-The new model gained acclaim in the motoring press as one of the best handling sports cars at any price, due to its-mid engine layout and driving dynamics.
-The Cayman S benefits from the same engine and running gear as Porsche's latest 3.4-litre version of the 911.
+The new model gained acclaim in the motoring press as one of the best handling sports cars at any price, due to its mid-engine layout and driving dynamics.
+The Cayman S benefited from the same engine and running gear as Porsche's 3.4-litre version of the 911.